ImplFerris/pico-pico/src/buzzer/play-songs/music-module.md

-# Music module
+# Music module(music.rs)

-In the music module, we define constants for common notes and their corresponding frequency values.
+In the music module, we define constants for musical notes and their frequency values.

+Each note is stored as an f64 value so it can be used directly when configuring PWM frequency.
+A special REST value is also defined to represent silence between notes.

 ```rust
 // Note frequencies in Hertz as f64